-Homeschool burnout can strike at anytime during the year.
-For me it came at roughly the same time each year.
+Homeschool burnout can strike at any time during the year.
+For me, it came at roughly the same time each year.
 Dealing with homeschool burnout is perfectly normal.
 As both a homeschool parent and a classroom teacher, I can tell you I’ve experienced some form of “homeschool burnout” every year.

 Some call it “March Madness”

 Others, “Spring Fever”.

 Both as a homeschool mom and a classroom teacher this is the time I often found myself counting the days until Easter break.
 I worked at a Catholic school so heaven help us all if it was a “late” Easter!
 (Easter is not a “fixed” holiday like Christmas – always the 25th of December.
 Easter is celebrated based on the lunar cycle.
 It falls on the Sunday after the Passover full moon.
 More on that in another post!)

 Is your to do list so long you’ve actually used up all the loose leaf paper you got on sale at back to school time?

 Perhaps you’re uncertain if anyone in the house has clean clothes to wear tomorrow.